guettli/learning-kubernetes-log/README.md

 # April 2022

+Kubernetes solves a problem which many small companies don't have.
+If you can handle your load on one server, then you might not need Kubernetes.

+---
 I can recommend the CKA from [KodeKloud](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/)

 One month costs 35 Euro.
 That's a fair price.
 And you can do all courses during this month.
 They have interactive